catherinedynda/qb-db-backend/readme.md

 ## Database Setup Notes

 Some manual work may need to be done to re-add members who have since left/been removed from the group.
 Just find a message where they are and plug in the info manually, or add them to the members JSON if you feel so inclined.
-(This is needed for Katrina at least.)

 ## Environment Variables